Care & Buying Guide for Hydrangeas

 The arborescens and macrophyla group contain the “Annabelle” and “Endless Summer” varieties.
 This group stays in the 2 to 4’ size, likes part shade, and get large, dense flower clusters that can be between a softball and volleyball in size and shape.
 Colors can be a bright white to dark blue or pink depending on variety and soil type.
 These Hydrangeas tend to die back to the ground every winter and start fresh from the roots in the spring.
 Use this group in mass plantings for shaded areas to get the best affect.

 So whether you have a large or small space, shade or sun, there is hydrangea out there for you.
-If you want to get a good look at all the different varieties, stop out to Oakridge July 12th from 3pm to 7pm for “Hydrangea Happy Hour”.
-There will food, drinks, specials, and a representative from Bailey Nurseries to answer all your hydrangea questions.
+If you want to get a good look at all the different varieties, stop out to Oakridge 6th and 7th for “Hydrangea Happy Hour”.
+There will drinks on Friday and our Hydrangea experts around all weekend to answer your hydrangea questions.
 For more event details, check out our Events page.